spencerbraun/stats_notes/STATS202/ISL.md

   * Iterate for each $f_i$, fixing the other functions and fitting on partial residuals.
   * Could start out say with the identity function, fit it, then refine on the partial residuals.
 This works for smoothing splines and local regression.
 * Somewhere between linear regression and a fully nonparametric method.
-* In practice we can exame each predictor against its $f$ output to see how the transformation performs.
+* In practice we can examine each predictor against its $f$ output to see how the transformation performs.

 ##### Text Mining